-- In the Doctor Who episode The War Machines, when another man is hassling Polly, Ben tells him to stop and does not retreat from a fight.
+- In the Doctor Who story The War Machines, when another man is hassling Polly, Ben tells him to stop and does not retreat from a fight.
 (Polly starts complaining, but Dodo urges that he was only trying to help.)
 Then the Doctor shows up looking for Dodo, and Ben stays with them until they close shop, and continues to be involved in the adventure for no more reason than that they need help.

-- Sam's gone off to unknowingly break the last seal and Dean's been put on ice by the angels.
-His only hope is to convince his one angelic ally to help him out.
+- From Supernatural: Sam's gone off to unknowingly break the last seal and Dean's been put on ice by the angels.
+His only hope is to convince his one angelic ally Castiel to help him out.
 Keeping in mind that this guy was tortured for liking Dean too much, it's kind of a Crowning Moment of Heartwarming when Cas comes through.

 - The original Battlestar Galactica has Apollo and Boomer help clear Starbuck's name in one episode, "Murder on the Rising Star".
 Starbuck was framed for murder of his rival Ortega by Baltar's former pilot, Karibdis.

 - Starsky & Hutch are willing to go out of their own ways to help each other when each is shot, poisoned or even framed for murder.